Energy demand management: Operation

 The American electric power industry originally relied heavily on foreign energy imports, whether in the form of consumable electricity or fossil fuels that were then used to produce electricity.
 During the time of the energy crises in the 1970s, the federal government passed the Public Utility Regulatory Policies Act (PURPA), hoping to reduce dependence on foreign oil and to promote energy efficiency and alternative energy sources.
 This act forced utilities to obtain the cheapest possible power from independent power producers, which in turn promoted renewables and encouraged the utility to reduce the amount of power they need, hence pushing forward agendas for energy efficiency and demand management.

 Electricity use can vary dramatically on short and medium time frames, depending on current weather patterns.
 Generally the wholesale electricity system adjusts to changing demand by dispatching additional or less generation.
 However, during peak periods, the additional generation is usually supplied by less efficient ("peaking") sources.
 Unfortunately, the instantaneous financial and environmental cost of using these "peaking" sources is not necessarily reflected in the retail pricing system.
 In addition, the ability or willingness of electricity consumers to adjust to price signals by altering demand (elasticity of demand) may be low, particularly over short time frames.
 In many markets, consumers (particularly retail customers) do not face real-time pricing at all, but pay rates based on average annual costs or other constructed prices.
+However, consumer behavior can be influenced if exposed to financial incentives coupled with access to real time energy prices.
+This change in behavior might then vary across different income levels as well.
+For example, people with high income levels may exhibit low responsiveness in demand side management programs compared to people with low income levels.
+This behavior is also reflective of demand side flexibility potential and how it changes across different socio-economic sectors of the society.

 Energy demand management activities attempt to bring the electricity demand and supply closer to a perceived optimum, and help give electricity end users benefits for reducing their demand.
 In the modern system, the integrated approach to demand-side management is becoming increasingly common.
 IDSM automatically sends signals to end-use systems to shed load depending on system conditions.
 This allows for very precise tuning of demand to ensure that it matches supply at all times, reduces capital expenditures for the utility.
 Critical system conditions could be peak times, or in areas with levels of variable renewable energy, during times when demand must be adjusted upward to avoid over-generation or downward to help with ramping needs.

 In general, adjustments to demand can occur in various ways: through responses to price signals, such as permanent differential rates for evening and day times or occasional highly priced usage days, behavioral changes achieved through home area networks, automated controls such as with remotely controlled air-conditioners, or with permanent load adjustments with energy efficient appliances.